Former UP CM Mulayam Singh Yadav's health deteriorates, shifted to ICU of Gurugram hospital | Politics

 - India

 Former Uttar Pradesh chief minister and Samajwadi Party patriarch Mulayam Singh Yadav was shifted to the ICU of Medanta Hospital in Gurugram on Sunday after his health deteriorated, the party said.
-Family members are reaching Gurugram to check up on his health.
-While his brother Shivpal Singh Yadav is already there, Samajwadi Party president and Mulayam's son Akhilesh Yadav has left Lucknow for Delhi, SP state unit spokesperson Rajendra Chaudhary said.
+Family members are reaching Gurugram to check up on his health, SP state unit spokesperson Rajendra Chaudhary said.
+While his brother Shivpal Singh Yadav is already there, Samajwadi Party president and Mulayam's son Akhilesh Yadav visited the hospital after getting the news, party sources said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)